ajb3ck/sd-coding-challenge/README.md

 _Note: Terraform 0.12.x is required_

 1. Initialize AWS Credentials for use with Terraform
-2. Change directories to `./js-lambda-api-gateway/buildDeploy`
-3. Execute the script `./buildDeploy.sh
+2. Execute the script `./js-lambda-api-gateway/buildDeploy/buildDeploy.sh`
-   - This will build the lambda function and execute Terraform Apply
+   - This will execute lambda tests, build the lambda function, and execute Terraform Apply